-#BlackLivesMatter Week of Action in Schools Nationwide
+Nationwide #BlackLivesMatter at School Week of Action

 There are three key demands issued by the Black Lives Matter at School national movement:

-Hire More Black Teachers in our Schools.
+Hire More Black Teachers

 In the Washington, D.C. area, D.C.
 Area Educators for Social Justice, Center for Inspired Teaching, Washington Teachers’ Union, educators, and community members are collaborating on D.C.
 Area Black Lives Matter Week of Action in Schools.
 Educators from more than 100 schools have signed on to participate in the D.C. area.
 To find out how to get involved in your city, visit the Facebook page for National Black Lives Matter in Our Schools.